aandreu7/aandreu7/README.md

 I am a Computer Science enthusiast and a trully challenge seeker.

 **C++** and **Python** are my main tools — I've been working with them for a while.
-I believe that combining their main difference —performance and safety, respectively— can lead to something transformative.
+I believe that combining their main difference —performance and safety/readability, respectively— can lead to something transformative.
 That’s why I fell in love with **Rust**.

 My favorite areas of interest include: